 Sergeant Rudy Perez is a 20-year veteran of the Los Angeles School Police Department and holds a bachelor’s degree in Criminal Justice Management.
 He has worked a variety of assignments including school campuses, day and night patrol, interagency task forces, gang detail unit, training unit, lead detective for the Threat Assessment Unit and Mental Health Team, Social Media Unit, and PIO.
 Sergeant Perez has been involved in law enforcement union work for the last 17 years.

-Sassetti LLC works with the FOP Grand Lodge, the FOP Legal Plan, Chicago Lodge #7, the IL State Lodge and several other local lodges, providing accounting, audit, and tax services, as well as resources for best practices.
+Sassetti LLC works with the National FOP, the FOP Legal Plan, Chicago Lodge #7, the IL State Lodge and several other local lodges, providing accounting, audit, and tax services, as well as resources for best practices.
 Jim serves as the firm’s co-managing partner and Izabela serves as a senior manager, collectively having decades of experience working with nonprofits, including member organizations.

 Rob has been the National Trustee for the Colorado FOP since 2013 and was elected as the National FOP Chairman of Trustees at the conference in Nashville in 2017 and still serves in that position.

 Joseph Regan is a retired 28-year veteran of the Lower Merion Township Police Department in Pennsylvania.
 He served as the Past Vice President, Chaplain, Recording Secretary, and Past President of Lower Merion Lodge #28.
 He is the Past President of the Towns, Townships & Boroughs Association.
 He is a member of the State Endorsement Committee, Chairman of the State Legislative Committee and Chairman of the National FOP Recruitment Committee.